Michelle A. Rinehart

 Accreditation, Architecture, Design, Curriculum, Education, Diversity, Public Interest Design, Service Learning, Social Engagement, Studio

-Michelle Rinehart is Associate Dean for Academic Affairs and Outreach in Georgia Tech’s College of Design.
-She provides oversight for a range of programs and initiatives for the College, from faculty affairs to undergraduate admissions.
+In her role as Associate Dean for Academic Affairs and Outreach, Michelle has had oversight for a range of programs and initiatives for the College, from faculty affairs to undergraduate admissions.
 As an adjunct associate professor in the School of Architecture, she teaches in the undergraduate program, coordinating the first-year design studio.
 In the summer, she directs the Architecture & Design track in iGniTe, GT’s summer launch program for incoming students.
 Her scholarship examines how architectural education instills in students the need to serve the public good as part of their professional responsibility.

 Michelle serves president of the Grand Chapter of Tau Sigma Delta, the national honor society for architecture and the allied arts, and is also the faculty advisor for Georgia Tech’s Rho Chapter of Tau Sigma Delta.
 She also serves as immediate past president of the Architectural Research Centers Consortium (ARCC).